Timeline

 - Community members collect experimental and simulated HDsEMG data together with motor unit spike train labels

-- Datasets need to be submitted through the data submission portal (see Data submission)
+- Datasets need to be submitted through the data submission portal (see Submission and Registration)

-- As part of the Data challenge, an expert reviewer panel evaluates each dataset contribution
+- An expert reviewer panel evaluates each dataset contribution (see Data Challenge for evaluation criteria)

 - Outstanding data contributions (top 5, rated by an expert reviewer panel) are invited to contribute to a special issue in the Journal of Electromyography and Kinesiology

-- After the competition is completed, data is released on an open data repository (mandatory for datasets used in Phase 2, optional otherwise)
+- After the competition is completed, data is released on an open data repository (mandatory for datasets entering the MUnitQuest data collection, optional otherwise)

 - Competitors are provided with training data from the MUniverse benchmark collection (including motor unit spike train labels)